nathanrchn/wordle-solver/README.md

-# wordle
+# wordle-solver
-An algorithm that plays Wordle in French with 5 letter words.
+An algorithm that solves the French Wordle with 5 letter words.